 - if you can enter into a contract;

 - when, and if, you can file a lawsuit;

 - if you can get married; and

 - whether or not you can vote.

 Losing these personal freedoms is unthinkable.
-While this type of control is necessary to protect a severely incapacitated senior, it’s terrifying when this happens to someone perfectly capable of handling their own affairs.
+This type of control is necessary to protect a severely incapacitated senior.
+But it’s terrifying when an illegal guardianship happens to someone perfectly capable of handling their own affairs.

 Fact #4: There’s (almost) no way out

-Ask an attorney to share a case when a senior was able to break free from guardianship, and they probably won’t be able to.
+If you ask an attorney to share a case when a senior was able to break free from guardianship, they probably won’t be able to.
 Unfortunately, there are very few cases of people successfully removing a court-appointed guardianship.
-Instead, they’ll tell you the goal of any guardianship is to rehabilitate the person so they can regain decision-making power.
+Instead, they’ll tell you the goal of guardianship is to rehabilitate the person so they can regain decision-making power.
 But since the elderly usually enter into guardianship because of an irreversible condition, like dementia, that rarely happens.

 When a judge terminates an elder guardianship arrangement, it’s almost always the result of long, drawn-out and contentious court actions.